MahendherThatikonda/Geospatial-Analysis-using-Python/README.md

-# Learning the basics of spatial analysis in Python
+# Learning the spatial analysis in Python
 Spatial Analysis in Python using Geopandas, rasterio, Shapely libraries